coopeaus/cs340_project/README.md

 # Contributors<a name="contributors"></a>
 - Wei-Yin Chen `Creativity Officer, Ed Discussion liaison and Submission Proofreader`
 - Austin Cooper `Team Leader, Researcher, and Deadline Enforcer`

+# README Citation<a name="citation"></a>
+Last term, Austin Cooper created a portion of this README ([Requirements](#requirements), [Setting Up Python Virtual Environment](#venv), [Install Requirements](#reqs)) for Socket Programming Project 3 in CS372.
+That README is not available on any public repo.
+This is very general, common-knowledge information so should be permissible per https://canvas.oregonstate.edu/courses/1967354/pages/common-scenarios?module_item_id=24460772